Traditional Arts Apprenticeships

 How are the grant recipients selected?

-A panel of independent experts in traditional art including folklorists and ethnomusicologists evaluate applications according to the following review criteria: artistic quality of the master’s work, master artist teaching ability, skill and commitment of the apprentice, feasibility of work plan and budget, limited availability of master teachers in the art form, and potential impact of the apprenticeship on the continuing vitality of the tradition.
+A panel of independent experts in traditional art including folklorists and ethnomusicologists evaluate applications according to the following review criteria: artistic quality of the mentor’s work, mentor artist teaching ability, skill and commitment of the apprentice, feasibility of work plan and budget, limited availability of mentor teachers in the art form, and potential impact of the apprenticeship on the continuing vitality of the tradition.
 Mass Cultural Council Grants Committee then reviews the panel’s recommendations, and Mass Cultural Council makes the final award decisions.

 How can I find out if I have been selected for the apprenticeship?